Goal 5: Gender Equality

 Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women

 |5.b.1||Proportion of individuals who own a mobile telephone, by sex|

-Not enough data is available for analysis of global or regional trends.
+Insufficient data available for analysis of global or regional trends.

 Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels

 |5.c.1||Proportion of countries with systems to track and make public allocations for gender equality and women’s empowerment|

 The latest data from the UN, based on 105 countries, shows that only 26% of countries have systems in place to make and track allocations for gender equality.
 There are large differences in regional averages, with shares highest in Central and Southern Asia, where 63% of countries have such systems in place, and lowest in Latin America and the Caribbean (13%).